-- Accent

-- Shade
+- Accent - Shade

 Planting & Growing

-Yellowwood will grow to be about 45 feet tall at maturity, with a spread of 45 feet.
+Perkins Pink Yellowwood will grow to be about 45 feet tall at maturity, with a spread of 45 feet.
 It has a low canopy with a typical clearance of 5 feet from the ground, and should not be planted underneath power lines.
 It grows at a medium rate, and under ideal conditions can be expected to live for 70 years or more.

 This tree should only be grown in full sunlight.
 It does best in average to evenly moist conditions, but will not tolerate standing water.
 It is not particular as to soil type, but has a definite preference for alkaline soils.
 It is somewhat tolerant of urban pollution, and will benefit from being planted in a relatively sheltered location.
-This species is native to parts of North America.
+This is a selection of a native North American species.